ibm-cloud-docs/secure-enterprise/bp_projects.md

 ## Controlling deployments by using environments
 {: #best-practice-env}

 Within a project, you can group related configurations together by using an environment.
-An environment can also contain properties such as input values, authentication details, and {{site.data.keyword.compliance_short}} attachments.
+An environment can also contain properties such as input values and authentication details.
 These properties are automatically added to a configuration when you select an environment, which helps ensure accurate deployments to your target account.
 When you edit a configuration, you can select an environment for the configuration to use in the **Define details** section.

 ### Benefits to using environments
 {: #benefits-env}